 The Unfunded Accrued Liability is the excess of the Accrued Liability over the assets which have been accumulated for the plan.
-This Unfunded Accrued Liability is amortized as a level percent over a closed period of 13 years starting on July 1, 2019.
+This Unfunded Accrued Liability is amortized as a level percent over a closed period of 13 years starting on July 1, 2022.

-The Actuarial Value of Assets is determined by recognizing market gains and losses non-asymptotically over a five year period.
+As of July 1, 2021 the Actuarial Value of Assets was reset to the Market Value of Assets.
+In subsequent years the Actuarial Value of Assets is determined by recognizing market gains and losses non-asymptotically over a five year period.